ernesthenry/pet-clinic/readme.md

 Note: Spring Boot Server App must be running before starting the client!

-To start the server, launch a Terminal and run from the project's root folder (`spring-petclinic`):
+To start the server, launch a Terminal and run from the project's root folder (`pet-clinic`):
 ```
 ./mvnw spring-boot:run
 ```